kataras/iris/DONATIONS.md

 - ANONYMOUS(Waiting For Approval) donated 100 EUR at October 18
 - ANONYMOUS(Waiting For Approval) donated 20 EUR at October 19

-> The name or/and github username link added after donator's approvement, please check your e-mail.
+> The name or/and github username link added after donator's approvement via e-mail.

 #### Report, so far